liuQuan98/GCL/README.md

 Extract all compressed files in the same folder and we are done.
 We denote KITTI_ROOT as the directory that have the following structure: `{$KITTI_ROOT}/dataset/poses` and `{$KITTI_ROOT}/dataset/sequences/XX`.

-The option to use KITTI original pose is still preserved which can be enabled by setting `use_old_pose` to True in the scripts for FCGF_APR (or config files for Predator_APR), although we highly discourage doing so due to performance degredation.
+The option to use KITTI original pose is still preserved which can be enabled by setting `use_old_pose` to True in the scripts, although we highly discourage doing so due to performance degredation.
 Please note that all of the methods reported in our paper are retrained on the label of SemanticKITTI instead of OdometryKITTI.

 ### nuScenes

 The vanilla nuScenes dataset structure is not friendly to the registration task, so we propose to convert the lidar part into KITTI format for ease of development and extension.
 Thanks to the code provided by nuscenes-devkit, the conversion requires only minimal modification.

 To download nuScenes, please follow the [nuscenes official page](https://www.nuscenes.org/nuscenes#download) to obtain the 'lidar blobs' (inside 'file blobs') and 'Metadata' of the 'trainval' and 'test' split in the 'Full dataset (v1.0)' section.
-Only LiDAR scans and pose annotations are used in APR.
+Only LiDAR scans and pose annotations are used.

 Next, execute the following commands to deploy [nuscenes-devkit](https://github.com/nutonomy/nuscenes-devkit) and our conversion script: